 Use of course materials

-Course materials that are distributed in class, on Sakai, on the web, or by other means are provided solely for students in the class.
+Course materials that are distributed in class, on Github, on the web, or by other means are provided solely for students in the class.
 Students are encouraged to use them to the fullest extent, but they are not to publish or distribute them to other people or organizations.

 Responsibility of mentors and graders